Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Materials and Methods

 The definition of KEV has a clear physical meaning: it represents the kinetic energy carried by water vapor.
 In contrast, VTE is the wave activity associated with vapor transport.
 It shares many similarities with the VT because of the equal power of $q$, $u$, and $v$.
 As a result, VTE and VT are more sensitive to the moisture, and KEV is more sensitive to the KE.
 Both KEV and VTE allow for quantitative budget analyses using the following budget equations,

 Where $\bfu$ is the horizontal velocity, $\nabp$ is the horizontal nabla operator in the pressure coordinate, $\omega$ is the vertical velocity in the pressure coordinate, $\Phi$ is the geopotential, $K\equiv (u^2+v^2)/2$ is the KE per unit mass, $S$ is the source/sink of water vapor, $\bfF$ is the parameterized subgrid-scale forcing in the momentum equation.
+(Note that the subgrid-scale forcing varies among different models.
+In this study, the subgrid-scale forcing is from the tendency terms outputted from MERRA-2 reanalysis, see data section for details.)

 The right-hand-side terms in equations~\eqref{eq:VTE_tend} and~\eqref{eq:KEV_tend} represent different physical processes that contribute to the evolution of VTE (and KEV, respectively).
 The first term corresponds to the horizontal convergence of the VTE (KEV) flux, while the second term represents the vertical convergence of the VTE (KEV) flux.
 The third term accounts for the contribution from ageostrophic motion, which also reflects the moisture-weighted conversion of potential energy (PE) to kinetic energy (KE).
 The fourth term represents KE-weighted sources and sinks of water vapor.
 Finally, the fifth term captures the effects of moisture-weighted subgrid-scale forcing in the momentum equation.